caiocarneloz/lire-oasis/README.md

 # lire-oasis
-"Lucene Image Retrieval" code to extract "Open Access Series of Imaging Studies" features.
+Code to extract features from OASIS-1 dataset (Open Access Series of Imaging Studies) by using descriptors implemented in Lucene Image Retrieval library.